Professional Wood Pellet Machines Manufacturer and Supplier in China

 Many homemade wood pellet machines also come with wheels, which allows you to move them outside whenever you need to make pellets.

 To use a home wood pellet machine to make your own homemade wood pellets, the first thing you need to do is to gather your raw material, such as logs, sawdust, wood chips, tree branches and so on.
 Next, chop down the raw material into small pieces, and then use a hammer mill to break the raw material down into even smaller pieces.

 Next, put the raw material in the sun for about 24 hours to reduce the moisture content, and once it’s sufficiently dry, run the raw material through a sieve to get rid of any stone or metal contaminants.

 Finally, run the raw material through your home wood pellet machine to create pellets, and then pack and store your homemade wood pellets ready for use.

-If you’re looking for a high quality wood pellet machine for your wood pellet business, or even for home use, you’ll never go wrong with the Taichang wood pellet machine.
+If you’re looking for a high quality wood pellet machine for your wood pellet business, or even for home use, you’ll never go wrong with the Tcpel wood pellet machine.

-When you purchase the Taichang wood pellet machine, we also offer free installation, training, and around-the-clock customer service.
+When you purchase the Tcpel wood pellet machine, we also offer free installation, training, and around-the-clock customer service.